m-lomba/computer-science-master/README.md

-# Computer Science Master's Degree – Politecnico di Milano
+# Computer Science Master's Degree

 Backup repository for all coursework, materials, and projects completed during my Master's Degree in Computer Science at Politecnico di Milano.